Enceladus South Pole Explorer

 Size & Structure

-The spacecraft is an ESPA-class Small Sat adhering to the SIMPLEx announcement of opportunity.
-The 56 kg overall mass is below the 180 kg maximum and the total stowed volume fits the ESPA ring requirements.
+The spacecraft is a 56 kg ESPA-class Small Sat adhering to the SIMPLEx announcement of opportunity.
 3mm Aluminum bus panels support all subsystem components, including a 0.4m high-gain antenna and solar arrays with gimbaling capability to ensure optimal array pointing throughout different modes, including minimizing the ram profile during plume flybys.

 Subsystems